Reinachan/Reina-AniList-Userscripts/README.md

 - Coming soon

+## Current Functionality

+- Adds a "replace" button under posts which will convert emoji to unicode which AniList can understand.

 ## Contribution Guide

 - Run `npm install` to install node modules.
 Required every time package.json has changed